By LU ANN STOIA, WSYX/WTTE

 COLUMBUS, Ohio (CIRCA via WSYX/WTTE) — A cold-case homicide unit is investigating a case involving a doctor accused of ordering potentially fatal doses of pain medication to patients who were near death and receiving intensive care.

 Lawsuits continued to pile up against Mount Carmel and Dr. William Husel over allegations that several patients were given potentially deadly doses of pain meds.

-Jan Thomas was identified as one of the patients attorneys allege was killed by a dose of Fentanyl on March, 2015.
-The firm Colley, Shroyer & Abraham Co., said they have been retained by Thomas's family.
-A lawsuit was filed Tuesday, January 22nd on behalf of her family.
+Jan Thomas was identified as one of the patients attorneys allege was killed by a dose of fentanyl in March 2015.
+The firm Colley, Shroyer & Abraham Co., said they have been retained by Thomas' family.
+A lawsuit was filed Tuesday, Jan.
+22, on behalf of her family.

 The family says they were led to believe she would die of natural causes if removed from life support and, according to the lawsuit, Husel never told them he intended to hasten her death.

 James George Allen was just 20 minutes shy of his 81st birthday when he died in the Mount Carmel West intensive care unit on on May 28, 2018.
 His family says he died less than half an hour after receiving a large dose of fentanyl ordered by Dr. Husel, and they are preparing a lawsuit.